VibinChemmannoor/VibinChemmannoor/README.md

 - 👋 Hi, I’m @VibinChemmannoor
-- 👀 I’m interested in Angular Projects
+- 👀 I’m interested in Angular and React Projects
-- 🌱 I’m currently junior angular developer
+- 🌱 I’m currently Software developer
 - 💞️ I’m looking to collaborate on project that upgrade my skills